 2 This estimated solvency ratio is a preliminary calculation made according to Coface’s interpretation of Solvency II regulations and using the Partial Internal Model.
 The final calculation may differ from this preliminary calculation.
 The estimated solvency ratio is not audited.

-3 The distribution proposal will be submitted to the Annual General Shareholders' Meeting to be held on 17 May 2022.
+3 The distribution proposal will be submitted to the Annual General Shareholders' Meeting to be held on 16 May 2023.

-Key figures at 31 December 2021
+Key figures at 31 December 2022

-TurnoverIn 2021, Coface recorded a consolidated turnover of €1,567.9m, up +8.3% compared to 2020, at constant FX and perimeter.
-On a reported basis (at current FX and perimeter), turnover was up +8.1%, due to slightly negative currency effects.
+TurnoverIn 2022, Coface recorded a consolidated turnover of €1,812.0m, up +13.4% compared to 2021 at constant FX and perimeter.
+On a reported basis (at current FX and perimeter), turnover was up +15.6%.

-In Western Europe, turnover was up by +8.2% at constant FX (+8.5% at current FX) thanks to a high retention rate and strong client activity as well as an improvement in new business.
+In Western Europe, turnover was up by +12.7% at constant FX (+13.6% at current FX) thanks to a high retention rate and strong client activity as well as an improvement in new business.

-In North America, turnover increased +3.2% at constant FX and +0.7% as reported, driven by high client activity and a positive FX effect, which were partially offset by premium refunds.
+In North America, turnover increased +9.3% at constant FX and +22.2% as reported, driven by high client activity and a positive FX effect, which were partially offset by premium refunds.

-In Asia-Pacific, turnover increased +5.1% at constant FX and +3.1% at current FX.
-This growth was driven by solid levels of new business and increased client activity as well as a positive currency effect.
+In Asia-Pacific, turnover increased +14.6% at constant FX and +22.8% at current FX.
+This growth was driven by high retention and increased client activity as well as a positive currency effect.